Skip to main content

 ) -> Self

-.network(|n| n.on_secret_violation(|v| {
+.network(|n| n.on_secret_violation(|v| v

 .passthrough_host("api.anthropic.com")

+Set the sandbox-wide action taken when a secret placeholder is detected in traffic to a host not in the secret’s allow list.
+See ViolationActionBuilder.
 Passthrough hosts receive the placeholder unchanged.
 They do not receive real secret values.

 DnsBuilder

-Builder for DNS interception settings.
-Used in NetworkBuilder::dns(|d| d...).
+Builder for DNS interception, used in NetworkBuilder::dns(|d| d...).
 Owns rebind protection, nameserver pinning, and the per-query timeout.
+Every setter returns Self.

 fn nameservers<I>(self, nameservers: I) -> Self